nicole-brewer/corpus_creation/README.md

 # corpus_creation

-> How to use Scopus to create a corpus for dissertation analysis

-We learn to use the [Scopus Python SDK](https://github.com/ElsevierDev/elsapy) to create a large corups.
+> How to use Scopus to create a corpus with the [Scopus Python SDK](https://github.com/ElsevierDev/elsapy)

-Note: It is my goal to also create a web interface for this task.
+This work is being developed as I learn to create a corpus which I will analyse as part of my dissertation.

+Goals:

+- Create a jupyter book
+- Binder
+- Create a web application